mattcarlotta/snackables-next/README.md

   </a>
 </p>

-Heavily inspired by [dotenv](https://github.com/motdotla/dotenv) and [dotenv-expand](https://github.com/motdotla/dotenv-expand), snackables-next is a simple to use [zero-dependency](https://bundlephobia.com/result?p=snackables-next@) package module that handles parsing, caching, and assigning one or many `.env` files for [NextJS](https://github.com/vercel/next.js).
+Heavily inspired by [dotenv](https://github.com/motdotla/dotenv) and [dotenv-expand](https://github.com/motdotla/dotenv-expand), snackables-next is a simplified version of [snackables](https://www.npmjs.com/package/snackables) that handles parsing, caching, and assigning one or many `.env` files for [NextJS](https://github.com/vercel/next.js).

 ## Quick Links